ycatsh/boring-fox/README.md

 <br>

 ## Other Themes
-If you're looking for a more streamlined and functional start page, you can find some themes from the `other-themes/` directory.
-These themes feature a minimalist design and a simple yet elegant look, creating a comfortable browsing experience.
-Feel free to browse and choose from these themes to personalize your Firefox homepage according to your preferences and style.
+If you're looking for a more streamlined and simple start page, you can find some of my older themes in the `other-themes/` directory.
+These are relatively simple and lightweight.
+Feel free to browse and choose from these themes.